 |Returned Check Fee per semester**||$30|

 *applicable when you register after deadline; non-refundable unless course has been cancelled

 ** applicable when checks returned unpaid

 *** Courses can vary from one to six credits; this total represents a standard 3 credit course

 The University of Massachusetts is accredited by the New England Commission of Higher Education (NECHE).

 Students are admitted based on their complete applicant profile, including academic record, related experiences, and personal/professional goals.
 Students do not have to have college credits completed in order to apply for this program.

-Admission is for the Fall or Spring semester.
+Admission is for the Fall, Spring and Summer semester.